Raymo111/cs135-drtools/README.md

 ### Additional Tips
 Installing the `drcomplete` raco package (**not part of this package**) will provide automated completion of variables and functions.
 You can install `drcomplete` the same way you installed `cs135-drtools`.
 After restarting DrRacket, click `Edit > Enable Automatic Autocompletion` (last item) in the menubar to enable it, if it isn't already enabled.

+##### We accept Pull Requests!
+If you have a template or shortcut you think is useful and should be added, contribute to our repo on [GitHub](https://github.com/Raymo111/cs135-drtools)!

 ![Hits](https://hitcounter.pythonanywhere.com/count/tag.svg?url=https%3A%2F%2FGitHub.com%2FRaymo111%2Fcs135-drtools)